socketsupply/next-native/README.md

 Next-Natve is a project that makes it possible to build native, cross-platform apps using the Next.js framework.

-> [!NOTE]
+> [!WARNING]
-> This is re-release software!
+> This is pre-release software!
 It's only ready for early adopters and potential contributors.

 # Usage